sofiazaruchas/lidar/README.md

 ![CloudCompare visualization of the disturbance edge](results/capture.png)

-*Rendered CloudCompare screenshot of the disturbance edge extract (height-colored, SSAO shading), showing the structural contrast between healthy canopy and the disturbed area at ground level.*
+*Rendered CloudCompare screenshot of the disturbance edge extract (height-colored, SSAO shading), showing the structural contrast between healthy canopy and the disturbed area at ground level*

 Other files in `results/` (not directly renderable on GitHub):
 - `chm_moehnesee.tif`, `chm_smoothed_moehnesee.tif:` canopy height model